 Or you can choose a Korean course from the chickens who know how to lay eggs!

-There are a whole range of Korean learning programs out there, so make sure you pick one that supports your learning goals.
+We at 90 Day Korean feel we’ve crafted an effective program for learning Korean quickly but there are a whole range of Korean learning programs out there, so make sure you pick one that supports your learning goals.
 You can look here for a guide on how to pick Korean courses.
 Or go here to find online-only courses.

 You can also piece together a course from various Korean learning resources.
 Just make sure that you know what you’re doing so you can use your time most effectively.

 If you don’t intend to do an online or in-person course, at the very least you should consider getting a reputable series of Korean study books.